jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > * Starting with the designing itself was a positive experience.
 > * After the start the curve declines a bit.
 Maybe this is because populating the design with texts and images may be a bit boring.
 > * Praise seemed to raise the mood.
-> * …in parallel the participant did linebreaks and letterspacing, I assume these are finishing touches and itself maybe a bit boring.
+> * …in parallel the participant did line breaks and letter spacing, I assume these are finishing touches and itself maybe a bit boring.
 > * Sending the finished design to the client seemed to be a positive thing.
 Maybe this is a kind of closure point – »I finished the design!«
-> * …however, waiting for the final acceptance is again negative, though usualy only in the beginning (the participant projected this – the dotted line is assumed, since at the point of the research session, the design was just send a day ago or so.)
+> * …however, waiting for the final acceptance is again negative, though usually only in the beginning (the participant projected this – the dotted line is assumed, since at the point of the research session, the design was just send a day ago or so.)
 >
 > I did such annotations for all the diagrams, to keep it brief, I don't include all of them here.
 >

 ### Commonalities and contrasts